Avalanche.report

 dp.6: cold, loose snow and wind

-Isolated avalanche prone weak layers exist deeper in the old snowpack in particular on steep shady slopes.
+Faceted weak layers exist in the bottom section of the old snowpack in particular on wind-protected shady slopes.

-The snowpack will be subject to considerable local variations.
-From a snow sport perspective, in most cases insufficient snow is lying.
+The snowpack will be generally subject to considerable local variations.

 Tendency